84pontiacdream/mlops-xgboost-nyctaxi/experiment tracking/mlflow-setup.md

 ![Alt text](../images/mlflow_parameters.png)

-## In the next section we set up the Prefect server, productionize the code in this notebook, and produce a model in the MLflow model registry.
+## In the next section we set up the Prefect server, run the productionized code and produce a model in the MLflow model registry.